Flipboard/FLAnimatedImage/README.md

 - Apps that don't support animated GIFs yet
 - Apps that already support animated GIFs but want a higher performance solution
-- People who want to tinker with the code ([the corresponding blog post](http://engineering.flipboard.com/2014/05/animated-gif/) is a great place to start; also see the "To Do" section below)
+- People who want to tinker with the code ([the corresponding blog post](http://engineering.flipboard.com/2014/05/animated-gif/) is a great place to start; also see the *To Do* section below)

 ## Installation & Usage